Port Fourchon, Louisiana: Geography

 Port Fourchon is a short distance off Louisiana Highway 1 (LA 1), the road to Grand Isle, via Louisiana Highway 3090.
 It is the southernmost point of Louisiana accessible by automobile.

 As a critical infrastructure of national significance, LA 1 provides a vital link to Port Fourchon.
-As of mid-2008, $350 million from state bonds and federal assistance has been budgeted to begin replacing a 17-mile (27-km) stretch of LA 1, the road into Port Fourchon, because that part of the highway is not inside the hurricane levee system that protects inland communities, and the highway is prone to flooding from storm surge, even from tropical cyclones some distance away.
-The replacement will be an elevated highway that can stand up to a major storm and remain open even if the land around it floods.
-A seven-mile (11-km) section of the project from Leeville to Port Fourchon, including a higher bridge across Bayou Lafourche, is under construction and scheduled for completion in 2011; this segment will be funded by tolls.
-The bridge over Bayou Lafourche, funded by tolls, opened July 8, 2009.
-Funds have not been secured for the segment between Golden Meadow and Leeville.
+In the mid-2000's, funding was sought to begin replacing a 17-mile (27-km) stretch of LA 1, the road into Port Fourchon.
+Having been designated as a "High Priority" corridor by Congress in 2001, a solution was needed to replace the road prone to flooding and natural disaster being outside the hurricane levee system.
+The replacement was an elevated highway that can stand up to a major storm and remain open even if the land around it floods.
+In 2007, a seven-mile (11-km) section of the project from Leeville to Port Fourchon, including a higher bridge across Bayou Lafourche, began construction and was completed in December 2011.

+The next phase in the LA-1 Project looked to extend the elevated highway from within the flood gates of Golden Meadow to Port Fourchon.
+The final design was approved in December 2018 and funding was fully secured in 2022.
+The groundbreaking for the new 8.3 mile extension of elevated highway took place on June 24, 2022 with an estimated completion date of June 2027.